 One solution is to avoid the problem altogether, by studying all-cause mortality (ACM) rather than VRD-classed mortality.
-A death is a death is a death.
+A death is a death.

 In particular, if there is no discernable excess ACM during the presumed pandemic, above the trend in ACM, of the prior decade, say, then it is incorrect to conclude that a pandemic occurred.